 All co-authors are welcome to post the PDF of their paper, with credit to RHM and if possible RHM's web URLs, on their personal or work website.
 Permission from RHM is not required (see the RHM copyright assignment form for further information).

-RHM is interested in publishing blog posts arising from journal papers on its blog http://rhmatters.wordpress.com/.
-Please consider the possibility of writing a blog post related to your paper and discuss any ideas you have with our online editor Lisa Hallgarten (firstname.lastname@example.org).
-Alternatively, we may contact you with our ideas for this.
+RHM is interested in publishing blog posts arising from journal papers on its blog http://www.rhmjournal.org.uk/category/blog/.
+Please consider the possibility of writing a blog post related to your paper and discuss any ideas you have with our online editor Lisa Hallgarten (email@example.com).
 Blogs could tell a story that is linked to your research but is not included in your paper, focus on your experience conducting the research, or reflect on the relevance of your findings in relation to something in the news.
 Blogs are a great way of drawing in new readers and giving visibility to your work.
 If you have your own blog or you use other social media for your work, do please use these for telling others about your paper and let us know if you have done so.

 If your paper is published in RHM in English, it may be translated into any or all of these languages and published by our partners with RHM's permission.
 The editor of that language edition will inform authors if their papers are going to be translated and send them a copy when the translation has been completed.
 Authors who speak that language may request to check and correct the translation.
 The copyright of translated editions remains with RHM.